myreceiptt/nota-mini-app/README.md

 ---

-## Testing and Publishing

-### 1. Preview your Mini App

-Go to the Base Mini App preview tool in your browser and:

-1. Enter your Mini App URL to see how the embed looks and test the launch flow.
-2. Use the “Account association” view to confirm that your signed association is valid.
-3. Use the “Metadata” view to verify that the title, description, icons, and other fields are set the way you expect.

-### 2. Publish to the Base app

-To make the NOTA Mini App discoverable inside the Base app:

-1. Open the Base app.
-2. Create a new post that contains the URL of your Mini App.
-3. The Base app should recognise the URL, show the embed, and allow others to launch the Mini App.

----

 ## Roadmap / Ideas

-This repository is intentionally small and opinionated so that it can serve as a playground.
+This repository is intentionally small and opinionated so that it can serve as a playground for NOTA experiments maintained by Prof. NOTA and Prof. NOTA Inc.

 Possible future experiments include:

 - Alternative NOTA experiences (e.g. “NOTA of the day”, reflections, prompts)
 - Simple onchain actions via Base Accounts (minting, stamping, proof-of-presence)
-- Small utilities around $myreceipt / other Prof. NOTA narratives
+- Small utilities around $myreceipt or other Prof. NOTA narratives

-You are free to fork, remix, and repurpose this code for your own experiments.
+Any actual use, remix, or redistribution of this codebase must follow the terms described in the `LICENSE` file.
+If you are interested in collaborations or specific permissions, please reach out using the contact information in `LICENSE`.

 ---

 ## Disclaimer

 This repository started from a public demo template intended for learning how to build Mini Apps for the Base app and Farcaster.
-It is provided for **educational and experimental purposes only.**
+It is provided for **educational and experimental purposes** within the boundaries defined in the `LICENSE` file.

 - There is **no official token, cryptocurrency, or investment product** associated with this repository, with NOTA Mini App, or with the examples shown here.
 - Any external token, app, or social account claiming to be “officially” tied to Coinbase, Base, or to this demo should be treated with caution and independently verified.
 - Never sign transactions or connect wallets to untrusted sites.

+License, permitted uses, and restrictions are defined in the `LICENSE` file at the root of this repository.
 For official information about Base and its developer ecosystem, please refer to:

 - [https://base.org](https://base.org)
 - [https://docs.base.org](https://docs.base.org)